sujitr/tidbits/algorithms/src/main/java/com/sujit/exercise/cache/README.md

 # LRU Cache
 A Least Recently Used (LRU) Cache organizes items in order of use, allowing you to quickly identify which item hasn't been used for the longest amount of time.

+When a cache miss occurs, such an item is evicted first, and then the new item is placed in the cache.

+Hence, from this eviction policy of removal of least used item, the name of the cache mechanism.

 ### Target Costs